 - Make this blue cheese dressing as party dip for veggies.

-- Or take washed endive leaves and place a teaspoon of the thicker version in the little crevice of the endive.
+- Or take washed endive leaves and place a tsp of the thicker version in the little crevice of the endive.
 Top with a little more crumbled blue cheese, crisp bacon and chopped toasted pecans or walnuts for a great party bite.

 For a few: Use as a topping for a baked idaho or sweet potato with chopped tomatoes and crisp, crumbled bacon.